 OUR ACCREDITATION IS AT RISK — WHAT DO WE DO?

 Germane received an urgent request for support from a sponsoring institution that received an ACGME notice of adverse action, Institutional Accreditation Withdrawn.
 This institution supported multiple residencies and fellowship programs with hundreds of trainees.
-As it was the institution that lost accreditation, all programs would close as a result, and trainees displaced in less than 60-days.
+As it was the institution that lost accreditation, all programs would close due to trainees displaced in less than 60-days.
 The loss of accreditation, programs, and trainees would create a multi-million-dollar loss for the system and affect the workflow of the inpatient and ambulatory teams.

 This institution, working alongside Germane, faces primary challenges: obtaining institutional accreditation, maintaining program accreditation, retaining all Residents and/or Fellows.
-Similarly, these challenges require meetings with leadership, reviews, and assessments, as well as focused accreditation support to be addressed comprehensively.
-The institution also suffers from a number of citations to be reviewed and addressed.
+Similarly, these challenges require meetings with leadership, reviews, assessments, and focused accreditation support to be addressed comprehensively.
+The institution also suffers from several citations to be reviewed and addressed.
 Of course, regaining accreditation is of utmost importance to the institution, as they would lack all recognition and legitimacy without the status.

 THE GERMANE EFFECT